-Collected artifacts and flotation samples were taken to the archaeological laboratory at the Historical Society of Saginaw County, Inc. for processing.
+Collected artifacts and flotation samples were taken to the archaeology laboratory at the Castle Museum of Saginaw County History for processing.
 After sorting, the artifacts were carefully washed and fully air-dried prior to analysis.
-Artifacts from the 2016 field season of this project were catalogued under Accessions F16-1 and F16-2.
+Artifacts from the 2017 field season of this project were catalogued under Accession F17-1.
 Each artifact was assigned a catalogue number according to the provenience and type of object.
 Several objects may be assigned the same catalogue number if they are same type of object and are from the same provenience.
 Catalogue numbers contain three parts separated by dashes.
 The first two parts are the Accession Number.
 These are followed by a dash and then a sequential number starting with 1.
-For the purposes of the database, placeholder zeroes are added in front of the third part of the catalogue number to create a three or four digit number, e.g. F16-2-001.
-The third part of the catalogue number, without the placeholders, is used in this report to number the artifacts depicted in the figures.
+For the purposes of the database, placeholder zeroes are added in front of the third part of the catalogue number, without the placeholders, is used in this report to number the artifacts depicted in the figures.
 A Catalogue Record was filled out for each object catalogued during this project.
 These records include the Catalogue #, Provenience, and Description of each artifact.

 Prior to processing, flotation samples were thoroughly dried to increase buoyancy of charred material.
 The soil was slowly dumped into a screen with window screen sized mesh immersed in a one hundred gallon tub.
 Water jets spraying up from the bottom of the tub into the screen provided gentle agitation, which was aided by hand mixing.
 Agitating the water in this way helped the sediment fall through the screen where the heavy fraction- ceramics, stone artifacts, bone, etc., were collected.
-The light fraction, buoyant objects such as charcoal, seeds, etc., flowed out through a two-inch pipe located near the top of the screen and were collected in a very fine-mesh paint filter.
+The light fraction, consisting of buoyant objects such as charcoal, seeds, etc., flowed out through a two-inch pipe located near the top of the screen and were collected in a very fine-mesh paint filter.
 The light and heavy fractions were labeled with their provenience information and dried.
 Prior to sorting and cataloguing, the light and heavy fractions were size-sorted by passing the material through nested geological sieves of 4mm and 2mm.
 This process yields size categories of >4mm, 2<4mm, and <2mm.
-Material from the two larger size categories has been sorted and, the heavy fraction, catalogued.
+Material from the >4mm size category has been sorted and, the heavy fraction, catalogued.

-Prior to being photographed, artifacts were labeled with their catalogue number written with permanent black or white ink on a layer of clear Acryloid B-72, and sealed with a layer of clear B-72.

-Any refitting of broken artifacts is accomplished using clear B-72 as an adhesive.
+Prior to being photographed, artifacts were labeled with their catalogue number written with permanent black or white ink on a layer of clear Acryloid B-72 or Vinac B-15, and sealed with a layer of the same material.
+Any refitting of broken artifacts is accomplished using clear B-72 or B-15 as an adhesive.
 Artifacts will be stored in the archaeological repository at the Historical Society of Saginaw County, Inc., in roughly one cubic foot, acid-free boxes.